 - Connect one end of the base resistor to the base of the transistor.

-- Connect the other end of resistor to one terminal of the push button.
+- And the other end of resistor connect to one terminal of the push button.

-- Connect the positive (longer) leg of the capacitor to the other terminal of the push button.
+- Connect the positive (longer) terminal of the capacitor to the other terminal of the push button.

-- Connect the negative (shorter) leg of the capacitor to the negative supply of the PCB.
+- The negative (shorter) terminal of the capacitor should be connected to the negative supply of the PCB.

-- Connect the relay coil pins between the collector of the transistor and the positive line.
+- The relay coil pins should be connected between the transistors collector and the positive line.

-- Release the button and observe the relay staying activated for a duration determined by the capacitor.
+- Release the button and watch as the relay remains active for a period of time that is set by the capacitor.

 Additional Note: